Security best practices

 How to shred arrays

-Once the secret has been used, immediately clear the array contents.
-It is best practice to wrap your logic in a try-finally block to ensure the memory is shredded even if an exception occurs during processing.
+Once the secret has been used, you should immediately clear the array contents.
+It is best practice to wrap your logic in a try-finally block to ensure that the memory is shredded, even if an exception occurs during processing.

 - Kotlin